samira-adidaoui/Projet_ComHelp/README.md

 # README
 <div style="text-align:center"><img src="https://comhelp.s3.eu-west-3.amazonaws.com/comhelp/Logo/imageonline-co-transparentimage.jpg" width="200" height="200"></div>
-Welcome to the Github repository of our Comhelp app !
+Welcome to the Github repository of Comhelp's app !

 Comhelp is a free classified-ad website where you can ask other users for help, guidance and various types of things based on categories.

-All you need to post an classified-ad is to sign up.
-After signup, you receive an email to confirm your registration.
-From your personal account page, you can update your information, get a listing of post you’ve created and answered and post a new classified-ad.
+All you need to post a classified-ad is to sign up.
+After sign up, you receive an email to confirm your registration.
+From your personal account page, you can update your information, get a listing of post you’ve created and answered, and post a new classified-ad.

-As soon as an ad is submitted and validated by an admin, will be visible on the landing page.
-Any registered user is then allowed to click a button to answer a post.
+As soon as a post is submitted and validated by an admin, it will be visible on the landing page.
+Any registered user is then allowed to answer to your post.
 For each new classified-ad validated a tweet is made on our twitter account

-The original poster of the classified-ad still has a right to reject your proposal.
+The original poster of the classified-ad still has a right to reject a proposal.

 # Our team :